z80jon/Unibit/README.md

 This assembler works in several steps, in the interest of simplicity of design, debugging, and implementation:

 1) Read in file

 2) throw away comment lines and /r/n

-3) store every line of meaningful code (with extra spaces removed) in a linked list
+3) store every line of meaningful code (with extra spaces removed) in a linked list (note: any included files are pulled in at this stage) 3b) preprocessor + variable / macro handling, note down labels

-4) preprocessor + variable creation, value assignment
+4) address resolution

 5) binary generation

-6) output file generation.
+6) output file generation in Intel hex format